pamartineza/CleanListAdapter/README.md

 * Define your Model/Entity class that will be listed e.g. DemoItem.kt
 * Define view holder layout e.g. list_item_demo.xml (include a view with id dragHandleIv if drag is required)
-* Define a presenter that extends CleanListPresenter<DemoItem> e.g. MainPresenter
+* Define a presenter that extends CleanListPresenter<DemoItem> e.g. DemoPresenter
-* Define a view interface that extends ICleanListView<DemoItem> e.g. IMainView
+* Define a view interface that extends ICleanListView<DemoItem> e.g. IDemoView
-* Let your Activity/Fragment/View implement presenter interface e.g. MainPresenter.IMainView
+* Let your Activity/Fragment/View implement presenter interface e.g. DemoPresenter.IDemoView
 * Instantiate Presenter
 * Instantiate CleanListPresenterClass and provide in constructor class types and params
 * Optionally but highly recommended provide DiffUtilClass that extends CleanListDiffUtil